-BeltAlert® can be reactivated by repeating this procedure.
+$BeltAlert^{\scriptsize{\circledR}}$ can be reactivated by repeating this procedure.

-NOTE: Although BeltAlert® is deactivated, the Seat Belt Reminder Light will continue to illuminate as long as the driver's seat belt is unbuckled.
+NOTE: Although BeltAlert® has been deactivated, the Seat Belt Reminder Light will continue to illuminate while the driver's seat belt remains unbuckled.

 Seat Belts And Pregnant Women

 We recommend that pregnant women use the seat belts throughout their pregnancy.
 Keeping the mother safe is the best way to keep the baby safe.